Skip to content

 Can I use this rule for rental property analysis?

-No. Rental properties need cash flow analysis focused on ongoing income versus expenses.
+No. Rental properties need flip financing analysis focused on ongoing income versus expenses.
 The 70% rule is specifically for flip transactions where you're buying, improving, and selling within a short timeframe.

 Should I ever pay more than the 70% rule suggests?